 Many of the sanctions expressly prohibit the provision of financial services to the named individuals or entities, ie targeted financial sanctions.
 It is important for the TCI’s financial services industry to take appropriate measures to comply with these enactments.

 The TCI’s Financial Services Commission (FSC) is a conduit for formal sanctions notices sent by the AGC.
 These formal notices are titled Financial Sanctions Notices, or FSNs and carry a specific number and year.

-Through its electronic communications, the Commission advises and reminds its supervised and regulated entities of their obligations to comply with the requirements of the AML/PTF Regulations 2010 (as amended), and the AML/PTF Code 2011 (as amended), both found here.
+Through its AML News Alerts, the FSC advises and reminds its supervised and regulated entities of their obligations to comply with the relevant Sanctions Orders, requirements of the AML/PTF Regulations 2010 (as amended), and the AML/PTF Code 2011 (as amended), both found here.

-The Commission’s communication reminds the reader to apply measures to the entries (ie entities and individuals) referenced in the FSN distributed by the AGC.
+The FSC’s e-Alert reminds the reader to apply measures to the entries (ie entities and individuals) referenced in the FSN.
 In summary, the reader must: